-On June 25, 1921, a pedestal and tablet were unveiled and dedicated at the New Jersey Firemen's Home in Boonton, to perpetuate the names of firemen who had lost their lives in the service of their country during World War I. The officers of Relief Hose Company No. 2 escorted the mother of Peter Leibig to the Home and represented the Company at the ceremony.
+On June 25, 1921, a pedestal and tablet were unveiled and dedicated at the New Jersey Firemen's Home in Boonton, to perpetuate the names of firemen who had lost their lives in the service of their country during World War I. The officers of Relief Hose Company No. 2 escorted the mother of Peter Leibig to the Home and represented t

 In October 1922, the Company purchased a "radiophone" and had it installed in the firehouse.

 The minutes indicate that "the old apparatus" was stored in Hickey's barn in September 1923.

 On November 5, 1923, there was a fire in the cellar of the engine house.

 On January 3, 1924, a resolution creating the additional offices of President and Vice President was unanimously approved as an amendment to the By-Laws.
 (Formerly, the officers were Chief, Assistant Chief, Foreman, First Assistant Foreman, Second Assistant Foreman, Secretary, Treasurer, and Steward.)
 The Foreman presided and "occupied the chair" at all Company meetings.
 During the same meeting, P. Finley Wyckoff was elected the first president and Lawrence Hickey the first vice president.

 On November 17, 1924, an oil stove exploded in the old River View Hotel.